Jimmy Garoppolo Player Prop Bets for NFL Week 17 | San Francisco vs. Houston 1/2/2022

 Season Stats

-- He also has 50 rushing yards on 37 carries with three touchdowns, averaging 3.3 yards per game.
+- He's also contributed on the ground, with 50 rushing yards (3.3 ypg) on 37 carries with three rushing touchdowns.

 - Garoppolo has thrown 51 passes in the red zone this season, 47.2% of his team's red zone plays.